Post job

 • Other Degrees, 9%

-Most auto mechanics, 41% to be exact, major in automotive technology.
-Some other common majors for an auto mechanic include business and general studies majors.
+You should major in automotive technology to become an auto mechanic.
+41% of auto mechanics major in automotive technology.
+Other common majors for an auto mechanic include business and general studies.

 coursera